Impact of Nuclear Reaction Rate Uncertainties on Type I X-ray Burst Nucleosynthesis: A Monte Carlo Study: Introduction

-Nevertheless, it has been claimed~\citep{Roberts2006} that due to many different channels are coupled in nucleosynthesis, traditional sensitivity studies, in which only one reaction is varied while the others are held constant, cannot adequately address all the important correlations and may lead to wrong (or at least biased) conclusions.
-Monte Carlo studies have the advantage that they take into account all correlations between reactions and that they can be used to properly propagate uncertainties quantitatively to the predicted observables~\citep{Schatz2016}.
-It have already been performed for several other astrophysical scenarios: Big Bang Nucleosynthesis (BBN) ~\citep{Iliadis2020}, $\nu p$-process~\citep{Nishimura2019}, $s$-process~\citep{Cescutti2018}, $r$-process~\citep{Mumpower2016}, weak $r$-process~\citep{Bliss2020,Psaltis2022}, $i$-process ~\citep{Denissenkov2021}, $\gamma$-process~\citep{Rauscher2016}, weak $rp$-process ~\citep{Psaltis2025}, AGB stars~\citep{Fields2016} and Massive stars~\citep{Fields2018}.
+Nevertheless, it has been claimed~\citep{Roberts2006} that due to the fact that many different channels are coupled in nucleosynthesis, traditional sensitivity studies, in which only one reaction is varied, and all the others remain constant, cannot adequately address all the important correlations and may lead to wrong (or at least biased) conclusions.
+Monte Carlo studies have the advantage that all correlations between reactions are taken into account and that uncertainties can be used to properly and quantitatively propagate to predicted observables~\citep{Schatz2016}.
+They have been performed for several other astrophysical scenarios: Big Bang Nucleosynthesis (BBN) ~\citep{Iliadis2020}, $\nu p$-process~\citep{Nishimura2019}, $s$-process~\citep{Cescutti2018}, $r$-process~\citep{Mumpower2016}, weak $r$-process~\citep{Bliss2020, Psaltis2022}, $i$-process ~\citep{Denissenkov2021}, $\gamma$-process~\citep{Rauscher2016}, weak $rp$-process ~\citep{Psaltis2025}, AGB stars~\citep{Fields2016} and massive stars~\citep{Fields2018}.
 For XRBs,~\citet{Parikh2008} systematically varied 3,500 nuclear reactions individually and simultaneously based on temperature and density profiles using onezone post-processing models.

-In some of these and similar studies like~\citet{Parikh2008}, temperature-independent estimates of the reaction rate uncertainties were applied as constant multiplicative factors on the recommended rates at all temperatures (hereafter a temperature-independent Monte Carlo method), which may lead to either an underestimation or an overestimation of the reaction rate at different stellar temperatures~\citep{Fields2016, Fields2018}.
-However,~\citet{Longland2012} demonstrated that this method provides a reasonable approximation to theoretical rates and has been adopted in subsequent studies of the weak $r$-process, e.g.,~\citet{Bliss2020} and~\citet{Psaltis2022}.